cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

-  $$: t_coffee -other_pg seq_reformat -in sproteases_large.fasta -in2 sproteases_pair.fasta \
+  $$: t_coffee -other_pg seq_reformat -in proteases_large.fasta -in2 proteases_pair.fasta \
-      -action +chain > sproteases_chain.fasta
+      -action +chain > proteases_chain.fasta

-This will generate a dataset of 21 sequences, with the following chain of similarity between your two sequences:
+This will generate a dataset of 21 sequences, with the following chain of similarity between your two sequences.
+This is probably the best way to generate a high quality alignment of your two sequences when using a progressive method like ClustalW, T-Coffee, MUSCLE or MAFFT.

 ::

   N: 21 Lower: 40 Sim: 25 DELTA: 15
   #sp|P21844|MCPT5_MOUSE -->93 -->sp|P50339|MCPT3_RAT -->85 -->sp|P50341|MCPT2_M\
   ERUN -->72 -->sp|P52195|MCPT1_PAPHA -->98 -->sp|P56435|MCPT1_MACFA -->97 -->sp\
   |P23946|MCPT1_HUMAN -->81 -->sp|P21842|MCPT1_CANFA -->77 -->sp|P79204|MCPT2_SH\